gauntface/go-html-asset-manager/README.md

 There are some features/changes I'd like to make.

+- Embed JS for async loading + YouTube etc
-Split the config out for `genimgs` so there is a clear separation.
+- Split the config out for `genimgs` so there is a clear separation.
-Ability to add styles if one or more elements/classnames are in the page.
+- Ability to add styles if one or more elements/classnames are in the page.
 I.e. if you wanted to add styles for h1-h6, this approach requires 6 files, vs just one file with styles defined as `h1,h2,h3,h4,h5,h6 {...}`.

 Thank you to [Ashley McNamara for the gopher image](https://github.com/ashleymcnamara/gophers).